 Q: Does the service prevent users from taking non-compliant actions?

-Config Rules does not directly affect how end-users consume AWS.
-It evaluates resource configurations only after a configuration change has been completed and recorded by AWS Config.
-Config Rules does not prevent the user from making changes that could be non-compliant.
-To control what a user can provision on AWS and configuration parameters allowed during provisioning, please use AWS Identity and Access Management (IAM) Policies and AWS Service Catalog respectively.
+AWS Config rules do not directly affect how end users consume AWS.
+AWS Config rules evaluate resource configurations only after a configuration change has been completed and recorded by AWS Config.
+AWS Config rules do not prevent the user from making changes that could be non-compliant.
+To control what you can provision on AWS and configuration parameters used during provisioning, use AWS Identity and Access Management (IAM) Policies and AWS Service Catalog respectively.

-Q: Can rules be evaluated prior to provisioning a resource?
+Q: Can rules be evaluated before provisioning a resource?

 Q: How does AWS Config work with AWS CloudTrail?

-Q: Can I monitor compliance information of multiple accounts and regions via a central account?
+Q: Can I monitor compliance information of multiple accounts and Regions through a central account?

-AWS Config makes it easy to monitor compliance status across multiple accounts and regions using the multi-account, multi-region data aggregation capability.
+AWS Config makes it easier to monitor compliance status across multiple accounts and Regions using the multi-account, multi-Region data aggregation capability.
 You can create a configuration aggregator in any account and aggregate the compliance details from other accounts.
-This capability is also integrated with AWS Organizations, so you can aggregate data from all accounts within your organization.
+This capability is also leveraged on AWS Organizations, so you can aggregate data from all accounts within your organization.

 Q: Can I connect my ServiceNow and Jira Service Desk instances to AWS Config?

 Yes.
-The AWS Service Management Connector for ServiceNow and Jira Service Desk (formerly the AWS Service Catalog Connector) allows ServiceNow and Jira Service Desk end-users to provision, manage and operate AWS resources natively using ServiceNow and Jira Service Desk.
+The AWS Service Management Connector for ServiceNow and Jira Service Desk helps ServiceNow and Jira Service Desk end users to provision, manage, and operate AWS resources natively using ServiceNow and Jira Service Desk.
 ServiceNow users can track resources in a configuration item view, powered by AWS Config, seamlessly on ServiceNow with the AWS Service Management Connector.
 Jira Service Desk users can track resources within the issue request, with the AWS Service Management Connector.
 This simplifies AWS product request actions for ServiceNow and Jira Service Desk users and provides ServiceNow and Jira Service Desk administrators governance and oversight over AWS products.

 The AWS Service Management Connector for Jira Service Desk is available at no charge in the Atlassian Marketplace.
-This new feature is generally available in all AWS Regions where AWS Service Catalog, For more information, please visit the documentation.
+This new feature is generally available in all AWS Regions where AWS Service Catalog is available.
+For more information, visit the documentation.